dfm/ml-class/README.md

 ## Convergence

-The stopping criterion that I used to detect convergence is just a simple threshold on the abosulte difference in the training loss between the current and previous iteration.
+The stopping criterion that I used to detect convergence is just a simple threshold on the relative difference in the training loss between the current and previous iteration.
 It would probably be even better to implement a decaying learning rate in the future.